supericecooker/pymeup_charlie/README.md

 #ok... this is totally my fault and I still want to say something to make an effort showing Im not being disrespectful and do care about these homeworks.
 #I underestimated the homework and didn't start until today.
 Total mistake.
 I couldnt get VSC to open the csv file despite putting in correct code, os and csv import.
 I know that it is also in the same directory as my main.py file.i took it for granted and assumed it's a simple process : as long as csv file in the same directory as .py , it would read.
 I was wrong.
 And i did have os and csv imported.
 #so I'm submiting what i thought would work if i had the exist file/directory.
-I'm sorry.
+I'm sorry. *oh and pandas works for me.
 # pymeup_charlie
 # In this challenge, you are tasked with creating a Python script for analyzing the financial records of your company.
 You will give a set of financial data called [budget_data.csv](PyBank/Resources/budget_data.csv).
 The dataset is composed of two columns: `Date` and #`Profit/Losses`.
 (Thankfully, your company has rather lax standards for accounting so the records are simple.)